Chaitanyabsprip/fastaction.nvim/README.md

 ### Intelligent key mapping

 For each option, the plugin selects a key mapping based on the priority configuration.
 If no priority is set, it falls back to using the letters in the option's title.
 For example, if the option is "organize imports," the plugin first checks if the 'o' key is available.
-If 'o' is taken, it moves to the next letter, 'r,' and so on, until it finds an available key The code_action and range_code_action functions are essentially using the stylised prompt to choose from the code actions.
+If 'o' is taken, it moves to the next letter, 'r,' and so on, until it finds an available key The code_action function are essentially using the stylized prompt to choose from the available code actions.

 ### Streamlined Code Actions

-The code_action and range_code_action functions utilize this intelligent prompt to display and select from the available code actions efficiently.
+The code_action function utilize this intelligent prompt to display and select from the available code actions efficiently.
 By leveraging this stylized prompt, FastAction.nvim ensures a smoother and more intuitive selection process, making your coding experience more fluid and enjoyable.

 ## Credit